Admin Tutorial

 cleanup_exec = "/opt/jacamar/bin/jacamar-auth"

-By including the above configuration, you fulfil requirements both of the custom executor and Jacamar CI:
+By including the above configuration, you fulfill requirements both of the custom executor and Jacamar CI:

 Each stage within a CI job (e.g.,